-“Why is the tube so hot?” is one of those questions Londoners find themselves asking a lot during the three or four days a year when the city’s weather isn’t completely bloody miserable.
+“Why is the tube so hot?” is one of those questions Londoners find themselves asking a lot during the three or four days a year when the city’s weather isn’t wholly bloody miserable.
 But it’s not something to which I’ve ever given much thought.
-Lot of people, enclosed space – the reasons are obvious, surely?
+A lot of people, enclosed space – the reasons are obvious, surely?

 Except, not every underground railway in the world has this problem.
 And once upon a time, London didn’t either: when the Bakerloo line first opened, posters suggested it was a good place to keep cool on a hot day, an idea that’s clearly nonsensical in 2017.

 And then, from the Twitter feed of occasional CityMetric contributor @LeftOutside earlier, I learned something genuinely amazing:

 Trains have been running *so long* london’s clay tunnels cannot absorb any more heat, hence tube is so hot when 100 years ago it was cold.

 — Left Outside (@leftoutside) June 19, 2017

 My mind, as the kids say, is blown.

 And it’s true.
 In 1900, according to this fascinating article in Rail magazine, the ambient heat of the earth surrounding the tunnels – clay, mostly – was around 14°C. In the height of summer, the tunnels were indeed colder than the air above, so it made sense to travel by tube to cool down.

 The problem is – trains full of people tend to give off heat.
 According to this article from a 2007 edition of Plant Engineering magazine, the vast majority (89 per cent) of that heat comes from the train itself (the friction during braking is the big one), 7 per cent from passengers and 4 per cent from “Tunnel support systems”.